 This camp is in Onguma Reserve, which borders the famous Etosha National Park.
 It is built facing a waterhole where you can watch animals by day and night as you rest between safaris.
 Social areas include two lounges with comfy chairs, sofas and bean bags which open onto a wide terrace, and a large dining room facing a deck and the firepit, which is the main gathering place before and after dinner.
 A short distance away there's an infinity pool and wooden deck chairs and sunloungers.

 The seven guest tents have wooden frames, gauze windows and sliding glass doors.
-There are wardrobles and racks for storage, power points for charging batteries, tea and coffee making facilities, a minibar, a phone to contact reception and a sittting area.
+There are wardrobes and racks for storage, power points for charging batteries, tea and coffee making facilities, a minibar, a phone to contact reception and a sitting area.
 To the rear if each tent is the en-suite bathroom with both bath and shower, supplemented by an outdoor shower.
 All tents have verandas with views of the waterhole, floodlit at night.
 After dark staff escort guests between the main area and tents as the camp is unfenced and wildlife is attracted by the waterhole.

 While here you can go on morning game drives in Etosha and spend afternoons exploring Onguma Reserve which hs an abundance of plains game, birds and predators.
 As this is a private reserve you can also enjoy night drives and guided walks, not permitted in the national park, which offer a different perspective of the bush and its wildlife.